JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - refactor routes to use joined travel time key (-> persist later, can recalculate dynamically) ✔️
 - badge progress overview ✔️
 - basic tour planning
-  - clicking a poi should move it to the center of the map
+  - clicking a poi should move it to the center of the map ✔️
+  - start navigation from tour view ✔️
 - nice illustrated message on initial routes view -> show list of tours ✔️
 - have map start near me if possible & keep viewport on reload ✔️
 - Profile page